rust-lang/rust/text/0000-show-string-guidelines.md

 which of the traits, nor what is expected from the output.
 That's what this RFC seeks to do.

+It turns out that, due to the suggested conventions and other concerns, renaming the traits is also desirable.

 # Motivation

 Part of the reason for splitting up `Show` in the first place was some tension